microsoft/promptflow/docs/cloud/azureai/tracing/index.md

 ## Storage

 Traces in Azure ML workspace/AI project are persisted in an [Azure Cosmos DB](https://learn.microsoft.com/en-us/azure/cosmos-db/) associated with the workspace/project.
-It will be automatically setup when you execute CLI command `pf config set trace.destination`.
+It will be automatically setup the first time you execute CLI command `pf config set trace.destination` for a workspace/project.

 ## Set different destination